d-hawkins/altera_jtag_to_avalon_mm_tutorial/README.md

  - Processing completed
 ~~~

-The only issue observed after syntheis, was that Timing Analyzer reported unconstrained paths;
+The only issue observed after synthesis, was that Timing Analyzer reported unconstrained paths;
  * Inputs: pb, sw, JTAG TMS and TDI
  * Outputs: JTAG TDO
 These unconstrained paths will be corrected in the updated version of the tutorial.